Dalki (cartoon)

 Dalki is a Korean cartoon character and children's franchise created by Ssamzie in 1997, akin to Strawberry Shortcake, Hello Kitty, and Miffy from the US, Japan, and Holland respectively.
 Dalki is the title character of the franchise.
-She is a troublemaker, to be sure, but she is often portrayed as having a kind heart and teaching important lessons.
-Many of the characters in Dalki are usually seen wearing some kind of fruit costume.
+She is a troublemaker, but she is often portrayed as having a kind heart and teaching important lessons.
+Many of the characters in Dalki wear some form of fruit costume.
 Dalki, which means "strawberry" in Korean, wears a strawberry shaped hat.

 A Dalki Theme Park was created in June 2004.
 It is located in the Heyri Art Valley in Paju, Gyeonggi-do, Korea.
 A new extension space called "I Like Dalki 2" was set up in 2006, and a book theme park "I’m not going home" was launched in June 2007.
-There is also a "I like Dalki" space at the Kimhae Arts and Sports Center in Gimhae, near the city of Busan.
+There is also an "I like Dalki" space at the Kimhae Arts and Sports Center in Gimhae, near the city of Busan.

 In April 2010, Ssamzie announced its bankruptcy.
 The Dalki character division, however, had separated from the main company in October of the previous year and is now under the management of Ureen Nongbu Co.
 Ltd (주 어린농부).